by Brian Tomasik

 Me_2013: “Ok, let’s consider the example of seat-belt safety.
 One effect is to prevent injuries and tragic deaths, which is good.
 But another effect is to increase the human population, which means more meat consumption.
 Since people eat over a thousand chickens and an order of magnitude more fish in their lifetimes, this seems net bad on balance.”

 Me_2005: “Hmm, ok.
 Then maybe seat belts are net negative….
 Those two factors you enumerated are pretty concrete, and everything else is fuzzy, so we can assume everything else cancels out.
 Hence the overall balance is bad.”

 Me_2013: “Well, there might be other good side effects of seat belts.
 Better car safety means more people driving, which means more inclination to build parking lots.
-And parking lots are one very clear way to prevent vast amounts of suffering by wildlife that would have otherwise lived short lives and endured painful deaths on the plant material that the parking-lot land would have supported.
+And parking lots are one very clear way to prevent vast amounts of suffering by wildlife that would have otherwise lived short lives and endured painful deaths on the land had it not been paved.
 Maybe there are more insects whose painful deaths are spared by parking lots than there are additional chickens and fish killed by the drivers who remain alive.”